leanswift/leanswift.github.io/supplierportal/src/pages/user-guide-for-connection-info.md

-# **For Multi-tenant/Cloud suite environment**
+# **For Multi-tenant/CloudSuite environment**

-Login into your Multi-tenant cloud environment to get the following details:
+Login into your Multi-tenant CloudSuitevironment to get the following details:

 ### ION API Service URL